oscar-besga-panel/JedisExtraUtils/index.md

 Also it contains collections that have a direct Redis storage, with no (or very little, as needed) local data.
 All changes and operations are made to the underlying redis collection type, but following strictly the interface contract.
 The implementations are

-- JedisList for java List
+- :repeat: JedisList for java List
-- JedisMap for java Map
+- :world_map: JedisMap for java Map
-- JedisSet for java Set
+- :repeat_one: JedisSet for java Set

 As java collections, you also can rely on iterator and streams to operate (be aware that under the hood there is a redis connection)